Spratley/HIDra/README.md

 ## Known Issues
 🎮 **HIDra won't recognize gamepads connected after the program launches.**\
 Coming Soon!
-WM_DEVICECHANGE has not been implemented, and so HIDra can't detect when controllers disconnect and reconnect in order to properly categorize their input.
+WM_DEVICECHANGE has not been implemented, and so HIDra can't detect when controllers disconnect and reconnect in order to properly categorize their input.\
+Workaround: Connect your controller to your computer before launching your build

+⌨️ **Right Shift is not recognized as a unique key**\
+Not planned, will probably come eventually.
+This is because RawInput doesn't pass a flag to signify which shift is pressed, unlike how it treats ALT and CTRL.
+Keyboard parsing would need to be slightly altered to check against the key scan-code and is that really worth it just to get right shift?
+Who even uses right shift?

 ## Changelog
 0.0 - Initial Push of HIDra\
 0.1 (Apr-27th-2025) - Added generic gamepad polling\
 0.1.1 (Apr-28th-2025) - Minor bugfix\
+0.2 (Apr-29th-2025) - Added keyboard polling